 Step 3 – Scan For Sega Saturn Games & Create A Playlist

-We now want to get RetroArch to scan for your Sega Saturn games
+We now want to get RetroArch to scan for your Sega Saturn games.

 On the main menu in RetroArch, select ‘Show Desktop Menu’ this will display the RetroArch desktop window where it is easier to access some more of the set up options.

 Next, locate your Sega Saturn games via the File Browser tab and then right click and select ‘Scan Directory’.
 Go back to the Playlists tab and you will now see a Sega Saturn playlist has been created along with any games in your folder.
+For example, my Sega Saturn games folder contains some of the Best Sega Saturn Racing Games.

 Step 4 – Set Default Sega Saturn Emulator